In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 Wikipedia ranks highly for every known keyword in this world.
 Are they targeting these keywords just to rank highly for them?

-On the contrary, the site just consistently publishes great content covering every aspect of a subject.
+On the contrary, the site just consistently publishes great content covering every aspect of a subject and their link building is impressive.
 Because of this, its content is some of the best around – people link to it, recommend it and share it on social media networks.
+Wikipedia captures the essence of what a good SEO campaign looks like, and digital assistants and SEO experts should pay heed.

 Social signals may not produce an immediate SEO result, but if you keep at it, they’ll produce results in the long-term.
 Matt Cutts says it best:

 There’s still a correlation between links and search rankings.
-It’s important to balance the equation between social signals, links and rankings – that’s where the power is.
+It’s important to balance the equation between social signals, link building and rankings – that’s where the power is.

 The bottom line is that whether or not social signals improve search rankings, you should create a social presence that will give potential customers the opportunity to know your brand and promote it for you.